 H20 production is the creation of new water, bringing new, non-atmospheric water to the surface of the earth.
 It can rise from many sources.
 Magmatic water deep in the continental crust can rise literally all the way from extremely deep pockets of molten magma four hundred or more miles below the earth to the surface in volcanic explosions, which release huge amounts of ash, gases, and water vapor.

 Magmatic water may be released more gradiently through thermal springs and seeps, as is found across Iceland.
 Connate is another productive source of water, as it stems from the original water content of rocks, squeezed out in the process of lithification under pressure and heat.
 Fossil water is trapped water buried at depth, such as Pleistocene ice sheets.

 “The components of water (your classic hydrogen and oxygen) are trapped inside the molecular structure of minerals in mantle rock, embodying a fourth form of water that is neither liquid, ice, nor vapor…The water in the mantle, which could equal the amount of water in the world’s oceans, may be an integral part of sustaining water on the surface.”

 University of Colorado, Boulder

-Deep Seated Water™ (DSW) is a coined term that can be used to identify water originating from deeper sources, such as suggested in the paragraph above.
-It should be chemically distinct from local shallow ground water and likely be older than surface water.
+Deep Seated Water™ (DSW) is a coined term that can be used to identify water originating from deeper sources, such as suggested in the paragraph above, and as seen in the illustration.
+It should be chemically distinct from local shallow groundwater and likely be older than surface water.
 One study suggests that water low in Total Dissolved Solids (TDS) at 3.6 km depth could be attributed to water produced under great pressure during the conversion between clay types.
 Another paper, analyzing waters deep in the Delaware Basin in the southwest U.S. found similar low TDS and also attributed this to clay conversion under high pressure.
 In the latter case, chemical and isotopic data precluded that the water source was meteoric.